 On March 8, 2023, the Company filed on SEDAR+ an independent Pre-feasibility Study update report titled "Technical Report for the Hasbrouck Gold-Silver Project Updated Preliminary Feasibility Study" ("2023 PFS")" that was prepared in accordance with Canadian Securities Administrators National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-The 2023 PFS was prepared by USAbased engineering firm RESPEC Company LLC ("RESPEC"), formerly Mine Development Associates, and updates and supersedes an independent Pre-feasibility Study completed on the Hasbrouck Gold Project in 2016 ("2016 PFS") which should no longer be relied upon.
+The 2023 PFS was prepared by USA-based engineering firm RESPEC Company LLC ("RESPEC"), formerly Mine Development Associates, and updates and supersedes an independent Pre-feasibility Study completed on the Hasbrouck Gold Project in 2016 ("2016 PFS") which should no longer be relied upon due to operating and capital cost inflation.
 Further details of the 2023 PFS can be found in section 5 below.